jiancchen/SlateAi/development-docs/mlb/runbooks/mlb-followup-runbook.md

 - Public F5 ML sorting should be `promotion tier -> lead confidence -> push/tie risk -> run-gap support`.
 - A narrow historical seed window must not demote a stronger F5 ML edge by itself.
 If the lead confidence is acceptable and push/tie risk is controlled, an edge above the seed window is strong-edge support, not a reason to fall below weaker promoted rows.
 - Promotion copy should explain the tradeoff directly: lead confidence is the primary signal, push/tie risk is the control, and projected run gap is supporting evidence.

+F5 team-total follow-up must use hit-threshold cushion, not raw projection-vs-line gap:

+- For overs, cushion is `projected runs - (floor(line) + 1)` because the bet only hits at the next integer.
+Example: `Over 1.5` needs `2+`; a `2.6` projection is `+0.6` cushion, not `+1.1`.
+- For unders, cushion is `(ceil(line) - 1) - projected runs` because the bet must stay at or below the last winning integer.
+- Public sorting/promotion should use `promotion tier -> confidence -> threshold cushion`; raw line edge is diagnostic only.
+- Treat threshold cushion below `0.75` as watch-only unless a newer shadow report proves that thin threshold bucket is profitable.

 The addendum must not delete rows or rewrite the original model pick.